Well over a year ago, I made a decision that I wanted to take more time for myself.

 Most big decisions happen this way: gradually.

 That’s usually true for the decision to save more into your pension, too.
-And the implications for your company’s pension comms are enormous.
+And the implications for your company’s pension communications are enormous.

 You see, most people don’t just decide to increase their pension contributions overnight.